My role as a Consultant Medical Oncologist.

 My role as a Consultant Medical Oncologist can be divided into various streams.

 My main role is to provide a clinical service.
-I see newly diagnosed patients and recommend/supervise their treatments..
-I currently see about 430 new NHS cancer patients every year and manage them through 6 clinics a week.
-In my NHS practice I am able to deliver treatments that are approved as cost effective by NICE.
+I see newly diagnosed patients and recommend/supervise their treatments.
+I currently supervise care across 3 NHS hospitals through 5 clinics a week.
+In my NHS practice I am able to offer treatments that are reimbursed by NHS England/NICE.
 A comprehensive summary of treatments that are approved or are not approved for the NHS are available on the NICE website.

 Private medical services

 I provide services as a private medical oncologist.
 I conduct separate private clinics and can arrange treatments at a wide range of private hospitals or if appropriate at home.
-Patients can expect a one to one/personalized service with greater continuity of care.
-Scans and their reports are usually available with very little delay.
+Patients can expect a personalised service with greater continuity of care.
+Scans and their reports are usually available without delay.
 Chemotherapy can usually be started with shorter wait times and greater flexibility to fit around your individual needs.
 Available treatments usually include all licensed drugs.
-Some of these may be approved by NICE for use in the NHS however, there may be licensed drugs that are not NICE approved.
+Some of these may be approved by NICE for use in the NHS however, there may be licensed drugs that are not NICE reimbursed.
 Insurance companies usually cover any licensed cancer therapy however the exact details depend on your individual insurance policy.
 I am able to consult F2F or via encrypted videoconferencing.

 Specialist Registrar Training

 A Specialist Registrar is attached to my NHS service.
 This individual is training to become a Consultant Medical Oncologist and will see patients in my NHS clinics.
 I am involved in the training of this individual.